-- ▶ Influenza activity was high across all NSW local health districts with the exception of Far West, consistent with the early stages of the annual influenza season. - ► Respiratory presentations to NSW emergency departments increased or remained high in most NSW local health districts, and were within the usual range for influenza seasons overall. - ▶ Influenza A strains predominated but influenza B activity is also increasing.
+- ▶ Influenza activity continued to be high across all NSW local health districts, consistent with the annual influenza season. - ► Respiratory presentations to NSW emergency departments increased or remained high in most NSW local health districts, and were within the usual range for influenza seasons overall. - ▶ Influenza A strains predominated but influenza B strain activity is also increasing.